nickyiliwang0000/h/css/css-grids.md

 }
 ```

-These properties will accept fixed or flexible units which will accomodate whatever dimensions you set your columns and rows to, **unless they are set using percentages**.
+These properties will accept fixed or flexible units which will accomodate whatever dimensions you set your columns and rows to **unless they are set using percentages**.
 When we use percentages, those units cannot be overwritten and can result in horizontal overflow.
 This is why the `fr` unit is so powerful in CSS Grid.

-Let's look at what happens when we add `grid-gap: 40px;` to our grid, and toggling `grid-template-columns` to percentages to see the effect.
+Let's look at what happens when we add `grid-gap: 40px;` to our grid and switch the values for `grid-template-columns` to percentages:

 ```css
 .container {